pjmcar23/latin101profile/gerundive1.md

 c. what noun or pronoun does the gerundive modify?

-d. what is the form of gerundive (gender, case and number) ?
+d. what is the form of gerundive (gender case and number) ?

 ## Answers